gscriva/dlai-project/README.md

   └── ...
 ```

-They are not present on the git repo, but available in my Drive.
+They are not present on the git repo, but they are available in my Drive.

 ## Train
 To train with the simplest MLP model one has to run